 It also tends to be difficult to determine whether a financing offer uses deferred interest or not because the retailers themselves are fairly tight-lipped about it, store employees aren’t trained to provide detailed financial information, and the specifics about a given offer are usually buried in its fine print.

 Now that we’ve established why you aren’t to blame if you signed up for deferred interest financing, let’s talk about how to get out of it.
 (If you haven’t made that mistake, the solution is simple: Stay away from retailer-specific financing).

 The answer, oddly enough, lies with another 0% financing arrangement.
-You should transfer the balance on your deferred interest account to a general-purpose credit card like the Slate from Chase, which offers a traditional 0% rate on transferred debt for 15 months and charges neither a balance transfer fee nor an annual fee.
+You should transfer the balance on your deferred interest account to a general-purpose credit card, preferably one that offers a traditional 0% rate on transferred debt for 15 months and charges neither a balance transfer fee nor an annual fee.
 You just need excellent credit to qualify, which means roughly 50% of consumers are eligible.
 While you should strive to pay down what you owe within the 15-month window in order to minimize costs, failing to do so won’t rewrite history to make it seem as if the 0% intro term never happened.